TheGentlemanOctopus/oracle/README.md

 * `InputDevices` - An array of input devices (see below).
 E.g. fft data streamed over udp
 * `OutputDevices` - An array of output devices (see below).
 E.g. the Oracle

+All devices must contain a `type` key indicating the type of device.
+Additionally, output devices should specify a `name` key too.

-For example, here is a minimal scene file
+For example, consider the scene file
 ```
 {
     "SceneDetails": {